Romeo District Court in Macomb County

 - White-Collar and Theft Crimes

 The Romeo District Court Judge is Jennifer A. Andary.
-Before joining the Court, Judge Andary handled a multitude of cases involving all genres of criminal law, family law, labor law, and both Federal and State matters throughout the state of Michigan.
+Before joining the Court, Judge Andary handled many cases involving all genres of criminal law, family law, labor law, and federal and State matters throughout Michigan.
 She was also a prosecutor with the Macomb County Prosecutor’s Office.

 Defense Attorneys for the Romeo District Court

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending clients in the 42-1 District Court in Romeo.
 We have an unparalleled track record of providing the highest level of legal representation and client care.
-When you need someone to genuinely fight for you and stop at nothing to get you the best possible result, you are in the right place.
+You are in the right place if you need someone to genuinely fight for you and stop at nothing to get you the best possible result.
 Call us for a free consultation, and we will find a way to help you.